inmindos/thinking-flaws/Trait ascription bias.md

 title: "Trait ascription bias"
 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-act-fast-important", "attributional-bias" ]
 source: "https://en.wikipedia.org/wiki/Trait_ascription_bias"
+excerpt: "We think that our traits, attitudes, behaviors, moods are relatively variable(it can change as needed) - but other peoples traits are more predictable and static."
 ---

 We think that our traits, attitudes, behaviors, moods are relatively variable(it can change as needed) - but other peoples traits are more predictable and static.